TooTallNate/proxy-agents/packages/http-proxy-agent/README.md

 some additional properties:

- * `headers` - Object containing additional headers to send to the proxy server in the `CONNECT` request.
+ * `headers` - Object containing additional headers to send to the proxy server in each request.
 This may also be a function that returns a headers object.

    **NOTE:** If your proxy does not strip these headers from the request, they will also be sent to the destination server.